 GREENER HOME GREENER PLANET

 – De-clutter, de-personalize, and clean house and yard to make it sale ready.
-Add plants inside/outside.
+Add plants inside and out.

-– Inspect and make small repairs or update, and touch up interior and exterior paint.
+– Make small repairs or update, and touch up interior and exterior paint for fresh look.
 Upgrade lighting.

 – Open up each space, including closets, and remove stuff/bulky furniture.
-Stage rooms with one color.
+Stage rooms with one bold color.

 -Add tech touches like a built-in USB wall charger for $20.00, or a luxury motion sensor faucet to bath or kitchen sinks for under $100.00.

 LATEST DENVER/BOULDER MARKET NEWS